SoumyajeetDas/Food-Order-React/README.md

 - Email Notification After Sign Up and Ordering Food with the help of SendGrid Email API.
 - Using Reset Token to update Password if the user has forgotten password.
 - Authentication in backend using JWT(JSON Web Token).
+- User can check profile details and can upload profile picture.
 - Search any food.
 - Buttons added wrt food type like Breakfast, Dinner, Lunch, Desserts.
 - Payment with Paypal Integartion SDK.